mahbubtechsavvy/air-app/README.md

 Configure API Keys:

-Run streamlit run app.py and enter your API keys (IQAir, OpenWeatherMap, Mapbox, ElevenLabs) in the Streamlit sidebar as prompted.
+Run the app and enter your IQAir, OpenWeatherMap, Mapbox, and ElevenLabs API keys in the Streamlit sidebar.